-All accidents that occur on site must be recorded in the accident book provided and communicated to the Nominated Person at the earliest opportunity.
+All accidents that occur on site must be recorded on the online portal 'Every' and the Nominated Person must be notified at the earliest opportunity.
 All accidents are reviewed on their own merit by the Nominated Person or someone within the Senior Leadership Team before the decision is made as to whether the accident requires a thorough investigation.
 All accidents that are deemed serious will be communicated immediately to Stallard Kane Ltd and our Insurers.
 Where required Stallard Kane Ltd will undertake a full investigation into the accident and report back to the CEO and Nominated Peron.
 Employees are required to assist with any investigation of accidents and/or dangerous occurrences that take place within their work area.